Finance or operating lease? Deciphering the legalese of equipment finance

 What do I need to know before signing an operating lease?

-If you do not want to own your equipment, or are simply looking for a short-term “right-to-use” agreement, then an operating lease might make more sense.
-Since you don’t assume ownership of the financed equipment, you aren’t liable for maintenance or insurance costs.
+If you do not want to own your equipment or are simply looking for a short-term “right-to-use” agreement, then an operating lease might make more sense.

-Since you don’t own the equipment, you wouldn’t get any benefits from asset ownership, including tax depreciation.
+Since you don’t own the equipment, you wouldn’t get tax depreciation benefits from asset ownership.

-While you can’t purchase the equipment outright during an operating lease, some lessors might offer a purchase option at the end of the lease.
+Lessors might offer an early buyout option and/or a fair market value purchase option at the end of the lease.

 Operating lease accounting processes may be simpler, since lease payments are considered operating expenses.